 Early History of the Hitcghan family

-Another 201 words (14 lines of text) covering the years 1440, 1560, 1495, 1571, 1554, 1555, 1568, 1634 and 1545 are included under the topic Early Hitcghan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hitcghan research.
+Another 101 words (7 lines of text) covering the years 1440, 1560, 1495, 1571, 1554, 1555, 1555, 1558, 1559, 1570, 1568, 1634 and 1545 are included under the topic Early Hitcghan History in all our PDF Extended History products and printed products wherever possible.

 Hitcghan Spelling Variations

-hundred years, the English language had no fast system of spelling rules.
+Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Hitcghan were recorded, including Hyam, Hyams, Hygham, Hyham, Higham, Highams and many more.

 Early Notables of the Hitcghan family (pre 1700)

-Another 35 words (2 lines of text) are included under the topic Early Hitcghan Notables in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) are included under the topic Early Hitcghan Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hitcghan family to the New World and Oceana
+Migration of the Hitcghan family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
-Research into various historical records revealed some of first members of the Hitcghan family emigrate to North America: Thomas Higham settled in Boston Massachusetts in 1698; Farwell Higham settled in New England in 1755; Thomas Higham arrived in New York in 1822; Abel, James, and William Higham arrived in Philadelphia in 1828.
+Research into various historical records revealed some of first members of the Hitcghan family emigrate to North America: Thomas Higham settled in Boston, Massachusetts in 1698; Farwell Higham settled in New England in 1755; Thomas Higham arrived in New York in 1822; Abel, James, and William Higham arrived in Philadelphia in 1828.